bkranching/node-agrisence/README.md

 ## Commands

-All [Litecoin API](https://litecoin.info/Litecoin_API) commands are supported, in lowercase or camelcase form.
+All [AgriSence API] commands are supported, in lowercase or camelcase form.

 <table>
 <tr>